Origin | Posterior surface of the ilium (between anterior and posterior gluteal lines) Gluteal aponeurosis |

 Insertion | Greater trochanter of femur (lateral and superoposterior facet) |

-Action | Hip abduction Hip medial rotation (anterior fibers) Hip lateral rotation (posterior fibers) Stabilises pelvis when standing on one leg |
+Action | Hip abduction Hip medial rotation (anterior fibers) Hip lateral rotation (posterior fibers) Stabilises pelvis |

 Nerve | Superior gluteal nerve (L4, L5, S1 nerve roots) |